 - You’ve arranged travel already knowing of circumstances that could lead to the trip being disrupted or canceled.

-- A travel visa or passport that is not issued in time for your trip due to your late application or a previous refusal.
+- A travel visa or passport that is not issued in time for your trip due to your late application, delayed processing time or a previous refusal.

 - A natural disaster or any other event that was forecast or announced before the purchase of the plan.